CHSS Advice Line

 Struggling with your mental wellbeing does not necessarily mean you are mentally ill, or that anything is wrong with you.
 It is normal and healthy to have emotions like anger, sadness, or anxiety – which does not stop them from often being unpleasant and hard to manage.

-Some conditions (such as stroke) and physical symptoms (such as fatigue or breathlessness) may also have a direct effect on your emotional state.
+Some conditions (such as stroke) and physical symptoms (such as fatigue or breathlessness) may also directly affect on your emotional state.
 For example, when you are fatigued, you may find you are more prone to low mood and emotional “numbness”; on the other hand, severe breathlessness or heart palpitations can trigger anxiety.

 Remember that there is no wrong way to feel.
 What is important is that you are able to cope with your feelings and to come to terms with them.
 If you do not feel able to manage your feelings, or if your mental state is affecting your day-to-day life, it may be helpful to talk to someone.
 This might be a doctor, nurse, or counsellor; on the other hand, it might be a friend or family member.